Thomas & Josephine

 For generations, unity has been the heartbeat of the Washington Family.
 From the days of Papa Tom and Momma Jo, who raised their children with faith and love, to the many generations that have followed, our family has stood strong through prayer, perseverance, and an unbreakable bond.

 This scripture is more than just a verse—it is a reflection of who we are.
-No matter the distance, no matter life’s trials, we remain one family, united in love and faith.
-We honor this God-given unity at every Washington Family Reunion, where we reconnect, celebrate our heritage, and strengthen the ties that bind us.
+No matter the distance, no matter life's trials, we remain one family, united in love and faith.

-Our Family Motto:
+Our Family Motto

 "A Family That Prays Together, Stays Together"